huggingface/transformers/examples/research_projects/codeparrot/README.md

 Now that the dataset, tokenizer, and model are ready we can start training the model.
 The main training script is built with `accelerate` to scale across a wide range of platforms and infrastructure scales.
 We train two models with [110M](https://huggingface.co/lvwerra/codeparrot-small/) and [1.5B](https://huggingface.co/lvwerra/codeparrot/) parameters for 25-30B tokens on a 16xA100 (40GB) machine which takes 1 day and 1 week, respectively.

-First you need to configure `accelerate` and Weights&Biases for login:
+First you need to configure `accelerate` and login to Weights&Biases:

 ```bash
 acclerate config
 wandb login
 ```

+Note that during the `accelerate` configuration we enabled FP16.
 Then to train the large model you can run

 ```bash
 python scripts/codeparrot_training.py